How to Explain Coronavirus to a Child with Anxiety

 #7.
 Maintain a routine.

 Children with ADHD thrive on routine.
 A sustained school disruption can be extremely upsetting for them.
-To offset this sudden and enormous change of schedule, try to put in place a reliable daily home routine.
+To offset this enormous change of schedule, try to put in place a reliable daily home routine.
 Wake at the same time each day; carve out blocks of time for academics, exercise, and entertainment; eat regular meals together, and remember that regularity is calming and reassuring.

 #8.
 Expect non-verbal signs of anxiety.

 In young children, anxiety often manifests as behavior that is extra clingy, weepy, or irritable.
 Keeping diet and sleep routines as normal as possible will give children a sense of security.
 Extra hugs (and bedtime stories) along with some additional one-on-one attention will go a long way toward making an anxious child feel better.

 Break out board games, build a house of cards, bake cookies, or take a family hike.
 Show your children that there’s an upside to all the cancellations.
 If a much-anticipated event or spring break is canceled, try to reschedule it for a later date so that everyone has something to look forward to.